Cuban Tourism Industry Stalls In 2013

 Tourist arrivals last year numbered 2.8 million with income of USD$2.3 billion, similar to 2012, according to Cuba's National Statistics Office.

 Tourism is one of the Caribbean island's most important hard currency earners, after the export of professional services and remittances, and is a major employer.

 The industry faces a US ban on travel to the Communist-run country, with the exception of Cuban Americans and licensed US citizens.

 An estimated 350,000 to 400,000 Cuban Americans visit each year, but the government does not count them as tourists.

 The statistics office report said 92,000 US citizens not of Cuban origin visited Cuba last year, down from 98,000 in 2012.

 The official Juventud Rebelde newspaper said another report by the statistics office showed tourism was up 3.9 percent to June, due to increased arrivals earlier in the year, but declined 1.5 percent last month compared with June of last year.

-"After an optimistic start this year, the arrival of travelers gradually has slowed," Juventud Rebelde said.
+"After an optimistic start this year, the arrival of travellers gradually has slowed," Juventud Rebelde said.

-The newspaper cited a speech by Economy Minister Adel Yzquirdo earlier this month in which he criticized the sector for poor organisation and promotion abroad.
+The newspaper cited a speech by Economy Minister Adel Yzquirdo earlier this month in which he criticised the sector for poor organisation and promotion abroad.

 The Cuban economy grew just 0.06 percent during the first six months of the year, compared with a 2.7 percent increase in the gross domestic product in 2013.